 Focus Area: Speeding

-there remains a portion of road users who do not use the roads in a responsible way and put others at unacceptable risk.
+There remains a portion of road users who do not use the roads in a responsible way and put others at unacceptable risk.
 Any level of speeding presents a road safety risk for the driver and other road users.
 Numerous studies have shown that perceived ‘low level’ speeding contributes to a significant percentage of road casualties and fatalities.
-Speeding at five kilometres an hour above the speed limit increases both the likelihood of a crash occurring, and the severity of driver and pedestrian injuries in a crash.
-For car occupants in a crash with an impact speed of 80 km/h, the likelihood of death is 20 times what it would have been at an impact speed of 30 km/h.
+Speeding at 5 km/h above the speed limit increases both the likelihood of a crash occurring, and the severity of driver and pedestrian injuries in a crash. …

 The relationship between speed and injury severity is particularly critical for vulnerable road users such as pedestrians and cyclists.
 For example, pedestrians have been shown to have a 90% chance of survival when struck by a car travelling at 30 km/h or below, but less than 50% chance of surviving an impact at 45 km/h.
 Pedestrians have almost no chance of surviving an impact at 80 km/hr.ACT Road Safety Action Plan 2020-2023.
-ACT Government 2020 page 15
+ACT Government 2020, 15.

 The ACT Government has implemented 40 km/h precincts in all 18 ACT group centres.
 A review of existing boundaries in the 5 town centres has been completed.
 An expansion of all existing boundaries has been designed and will be implemented in stages.
 The Belconnen town centre expansion was completed in 2019.
 Other town centres will be progressed in 2020 with planned expansion in the City, also including parts of Braddon.
 It is important we continue to improve compliance with speed limits across the road network, in order to protect all roads users, in particular, our vulnerable road users.
 This will support active travel choices.